Defining the Power of the President

 Historian Sean Wilentz says this is not the first president to be called a monarchist.

-Professor SEAN WILENTZ (Historian): The Wig Party called Andrew Jackson King Andrew I, because they thought he'd overstepped his bounds.
+SEAN WILENTZ: The Wig Party called Andrew Jackson King Andrew I, because they thought he'd overstepped his bounds.
 People thought that Lincoln had overstepped his bounds, the accused him of being a king.
 Monarchism in America is a constant charge, because we were founded as a nation against monarchy.

 INSKEEP: Wilentz chronicles these battles in a book called "The Rise of American Democracy."
 President John Adams curtailed civil liberties in the 1790s because he feared an enemy within.
 His critic, Thomas Jefferson, forced Adams out of office, then expanded presidential power himself.
 Yet, in all these debates, Sean Wilentz has trouble finding an exact parallel for today.